micky960/SFLL_fault/README.md

 Toward that end, the traditional threat model is assumed, where the attacker has the following capabilities:

 1. Complete reverse-engineered locked netlist except the locking key.
-2. Access to a working oracle, or a activated IC.
+2. Access to a working oracle or an activated IC.

 In this repository, we provide the above two entities as follows: